zoyaZarei/zoyaZarei.github.io/README.md

 # Website to document group project for CISC 322/326.
-use zoyaZarei.github.io/home.html to access website
+use zoyaZarei.github.io/home.html to access website!